 Your yarn will come to you in a hank or skein.
 It is best to keep it like this until you are ready to use it.
 When you are ready to start a project wind it into a ball.
 Storing your yarn in a ball for too long may stretch it and cause it to loose its bounce.

 Caring for your projects:

-You can was your superwash wool garments in the washing machine on a gentle/cool cycle.
+You can wash your superwash wool garments in the washing machine on a gentle/wool cycle.
 However, to increase the life of your finished projects I recommend hand washing.

 Fill your sink with slightly warm water, add a drop of gentle soap (or hair shampoo/conditioner).
 Add your knitted item to the water and let it soak down until it is fully immersed.
 Do not push it down or squeeze, as this can cause unnecessary agitation and felt or pill your project.
 Soak for about 30mins, or until the item is completely wet through.
 Remove the item from the water and let the water drain out (again to not squeeze).
 Lay out a towel, place the item in the towel and gentle roll it up to absorb the water.
 Lay flat to dry, pinning out or pulling into shape if required.